Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/300_Series/310__MarketPrice__Rmtes/ReadMe.txt

 application written to the EMA library showcasing RWF RMTES_STRING processing.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from Advanced Distribution Server.

 The 310__MarketPrice__Rmtes showcases processing of RWF RMTES_STRING data